juji-io/datalevin/README.md

 These are the tentative goals that we try to reach as soon as we can.
 We may adjust the priorities based on feedback.

-* 0.4.0 Native command line tool and native shared library, so Datalevin can be used in scripting and in languages other than Clojure.
+* 0.4.0 Native image and native command line tool.
+[Done 2021/02/27]
 * 0.5.0 A new Datalog query engine with improved performance.
-* 0.6.0 Datalog query parity with Datascript: composite tuples and persisted transaction functions
+* 0.6.0 Datalog query parity with Datascript: composite tuples and persisted transaction functions.
-* 0.7.0 Fully automatic schema migration on write
+* 0.7.0 Fully automatic schema migration on write.
-* 0.8.0 As a product rule engine: implementing Rete/UL algorithm
+* 0.8.0 As a product rule engine: implementing Rete/UL algorithm.
 * 0.9.0 As a search engine: fuzzy fulltext search across multiple attributes.
-* 0.10.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols
+* 0.10.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols.
-* 0.11.0 As a document database: auto indexing of document fields
+* 0.11.0 As a document database: auto indexing of document fields.
-* 1.0.0 Distributed mode with raft based replication
+* 1.0.0 Distributed mode with raft based replication.

 We appreciate and welcome your contribution or suggestion.
 Please file issues or pull requests.